Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 | Best for | Elegant, understated interiors | Dramatic, luxurious spaces | Southwest, Mediterranean design |

-| Maintenance | High | High | High |
+| Maintenance level | High | High | High |

 All three are calcium-based stones requiring similar care: pH-neutral cleaners, prompt spill cleanup, and regular professional sealing.
+See our marble care page and travertine care page for stone-specific guidance.

 | Option | Cost Per Sq Ft | 300 Sq Ft Area | Timeline |